 If you have a sippy cup or bottle, the Dairy Bar will fill them for free!
-Our little ones love eating at the Dairy Bar but if you have teeny ones, you’ll want to pack and bring your own food.
+Our little ones love eating at the Dairy Bar but if you have teeny ones, you’ll want to pack your own food.
 Plan for hot temperatures and keep those foods cool!

 Is the Indiana State Fair Stroller and Wagon Friendly?